OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadReclamationHDB/ReadReclamationHDB.md

 </p>**

 **<p style="text-align: center;">
-Error Generated When Database Records do not Align with NHOur Interval (<a href="../ReadReclamationHDB_AlignmentError.png">see also the full-size image</a>)
+Error Generated When Database Records do not Align with NHOur Interval (<a href="../ReadReclamationHDB_AlignmentError.png">see full-size image</a>)
 </p>**

 The database records are shown below.